3DHumanRehab/SemanticGraph-Gaussian/README.md

-# EAST-Human: Explicit Semantic-Structural Topology-Guided Human Gaussian
+# Gaussian Control with Hierarchical Semantic Graphs in 3D Human Recovery